MaddyGuthridge/transcoded/README.md

           (ie resolutions)
     * [x] Determine the "main feature" of a media entry
     * [x] Display this information in a web UI
+    * [x] Rescan the library on file system changes, and job status changes
-* [ ] Automate the process of transcoding media for use with Jellyfin
+* [x] Automate the process of transcoding media for use with Jellyfin
     * [x] Transcoding operations in Handbrake
-    * [ ] Queuing these operations in a web UI
+    * [x] Queuing these operations in a web UI
+    * [x] Live-update the queue
 * [ ] Have a simple auth system such that only authorized users can modify the encoding queue.
     * As this project is intended for home use, the auth will be extremely simple.
+* [ ] A nice UI
+    * Currently it is un-styled HTML
+    * And many quality-of-life features are missing, such as the ability to cancel jobs and have the library list update to show the progress of jobs

 ## Additional notes